Oscillation and Lung Expansion (OLE) Therapy for Treatment of Neuromuscular Disease (NMD) Patients

 Slow Vital Capacity

-Time Frame: Monthly for 6 months
+Time Frame: Baseline and monthly for 6 months

 Slow Vital Capacity is the maximum volume that the subject can exhale in a single breath, following full inspiration.
 The measure is taken using a slow consistent exhalation.

-Monthly for 6 months
+Baseline and monthly for 6 months

 Peak Cough Flow

-Time Frame: Monthly for 6 months
+Time Frame: Baseline and monthly for 6 months

 Peak Cough Flow is a pulmonary function measure that evaluates maximum peak flow generated during a cough maneuver.
-It will be measured with a hand-held spirometer
+It will be measured with a hand-held spirometer.

-Monthly for 6 months
+Baseline and monthly for 6 months

-Time Frame: Monthly for 6 months
+Time Frame: Baseline and monthly for 6 months

-Monthly for 6 months
+Baseline and monthly for 6 months

 Maximal Inspiratory Pressure